micmejia/bible-dump/NKJV/Isaiah/Isa 37.md

 By your servants you have reproached the Lord, And said, 'By the multitude of my chariots I have come up to the height of the mountains, To the limits of Lebanon; I will cut down its tall cedars _And_ its choice cypress trees; I will enter its farthest height, To its fruitful forest.

 ###### 25
-I have dug and drunk water, And with the soles of my feet I have dried up All the brooks of [^b]defense.'
+I have dug and drunk water, And with the soles of my feet I have dried up All the brooks of defense.'

 ###### 26
 "Did you not hear long ago _How_ I made it, From ancient times that I formed it?
 Now I have brought it to pass, That you should be For crushing fortified cities _into_ heaps of ruins.